catharinejm/primes/README.md

 less state management, and the loop/recur form is a lot easier to reason about and be comfortable with than a for loop.

+For comparison's sake, it took about 20 minutes to hammer out the two iterative-style Clojure functions, compared to several hours on C, tracking down off-by-one errors and repeatedly refactoring it, and about 30-40 minutes on each version in Java (although that was largely reading docs.
+I don't know Java well).
+And in the end, the C version works, but occasionally gives me negative benchmark times, and the Java version is unreadably verbose.
+Maybe I'm biased, but I think Clojure is the clear winner here.

 ### Some results

 * I'm on a lastest-gen MBP 15" with the 2.4 GHz i7 and 8G of RAM.